Saturday, November 28, 2015

 Barons Sarsaparilla (#21 - Rated 7.9 out of 12)

-There is no information on the web about this soda.
+More information about this soda needs to be provided on the web.
 I searched every possible search names to find some background and came up empty.
-The bottle stated e-mail is baronsbeverages@icloud.com and distributed by Barons Beverages.
+The bottle stated that the e-mail is baronsbeverages@icloud.com and distributed by Barons Beverages.

-So with no information, I will get right into the review.
-(Click here for information on the rating criteria and a table of all the root beer tested or to be tested.)
+Click here for the rating criteria and a summary table of all the root beers tested.

 Nutrition (from the bottle)